-Consultation with Divisional Councillor and PBC
+Consultation with Divisional Councillor, PBC and the Elders' Group

-- 14. TSIRC will send the EOI to the Divisional Councillor and the PBC for review and comment. - 15.
-If the Divisional Councillor has a conflict of interest in the EOI, and the Divisional Councillor thinks that because of the conflict, they cannot do something under this Policy, then the Divisional Councillor may choose another Councillor or a member of TSIRC staff to take on the Divisional Councillor's role for all or part of this Policy. - 16.
-The PBC will be required to carry out its own process for reviewing and commenting on EOIs and managing conflicts of interest in accordance with its PBC Rules. - 17.
-The PBC's response will be an "in principle" response, and the PBC can still say no to any EOI proposal as part of making a Native Title Decision.
+- 14. TSIRC will send the EOI to the Divisional Councillor, the PBC and the Elders' Group for review and comment. - 15.
+If the Divisional Councillor has a conflict of interest in the EOI, and the Divisional Councillor thinks that because of the conflict, they cannot make decisions about the EOI, then the Divisional Councillor may choose another Councillor or a member of TSIRC staff to take on the Divisional Councillor's role for all or part of this Policy. - 16.
+The PBC and the Elders' Group will be required to carry out its own process for reviewing and commenting on EOIs and managing conflicts of interest (and, in the PBC's case, in accordance with its PBC Rules).
+Comments from the PBC and the Elders' Group must be received within 4 weeks.

+17. The PBC's response at this stage is an "in principle" response, and separately to this Policy, the PBC is required to make a Native Title decision about the grant of the lease.
 The Native Title Decision must be made before a lease can be formally granted.